romgrk/kirby.nvim/README.md

 ## Usage

 This plugin maps `<C-p>` to opening the file picker, unless that key is already mapped.
-You can create your own mapping by using the command `:Kirby file`.

 Use the `:Kirby [picker-id]` command to open a picker.